Erica-ywan/ywan0479_YizeWang_9103_groupproject/README.md

 ## I. Instructions

 After opening the page, a daytime city scene is displayed.
-The road colors smoothly transition (not very obvious, requiring careful observation), and cars automatically move along the roads.
-Click **'Toggle Night Mode'** to switch to a nighttime scene.
+The road colors transition smoothly (not very obvious, requiring careful observation), and cars automatically move along the roads while circles representing car lights flicker randomly.
+Click **"Toggle Night Mode"** to switch to a nighttime scene.

 ## II Individual details